AdrianRiera/Portfolio-Personal-Desplegado-en-AWS-con-CI-CD/README.md

-# Portfolio-Personal-Desplegado-en-AWS-con-CI-CD
+# Personal-Portfolio-Deployed-on-AWS-with-CI-CD

-Este proyecto se basa en mi portfolio personal desplegado en AWS, con hosting seguro y automatización completa de despliegue mediante GitHub Actions.
+This project is based on my personal portfolio, deployed on AWS with secure hosting and full deployment automation using GitHub Actions.

-## Arquitectura
+## Architecture

-La infraestructura de AWS utilizada incluye:
+The AWS infrastructure used includes:

-- **Amazon Route 53**: Registro del dominio `portfolio-adrianriera.com` y gestión de DNS.
+- **Amazon Route 53**: Domain registration for `portfolio-adrianriera.com` and DNS management.
-- **Amazon S3**: Almacenamiento de los archivos estáticos del portfolio, con políticas que restringen el acceso al público y que solo CloudFront puede servir el contenido.
+- **Amazon S3**: Storage for the portfolio's static files, with policies restricting public access, ensuring that only CloudFront can serve the content.
-- **Amazon CloudFront**: CDN que distribuye el contenido globalmente, buscando baja latencia y alta disponibilidad.
+- **Amazon CloudFront**: CDN that distributes the content globally, aiming for low latency and high availability.
-- **AWS Certificate Manager (ACM)**: Certificado TLS para habilitar HTTPS y asegurar la comunicación segura.
+- **AWS Certificate Manager (ACM)**: TLS Certificate to enable HTTPS and secure communication.

-La arquitectura completa sigue este flujo:
+The complete architecture follows this flow:

-Un detalle del portfolio, es que se detecta la Edge Location de CloudFront a la que está conectado el usuario.
-Como muestro en el ejemplo me conecto a través de una VPN a un servidor localizado en Países Bajos.
-CloudFront al detectarlo, me busca el Edge Location con la menor latencia posible para distribuirme el contenido (En este caso ha sido una Edge Location en London):
+A detail of the portfolio is that it detects the CloudFront Edge Location to which the user is connected.
+As shown in the example, I connect via a VPN to a server located in the Netherlands.
+CloudFront, upon detecting this, finds the Edge Location with the lowest possible latency to distribute the content (In this case, it was an Edge Location in London):

 ![Captura Edge Location](images/captura-edge-location.png)
 ![Localización](images/localizacion.png)

-## Seguridad
+## Security

-- Cifrado TLS mediante ACM.
+- TLS encryption via ACM.

 ![Certificado](images/certificado.png)

-- Acceso al bucket S3 restringido únicamente a CloudFront.
+- Access to the S3 bucket is restricted solely to CloudFront.
-- Política de menor privilegio para el usuario de despliegue de GitHub Actions (`gh-actions-portfolio`).
-Aquí es donde sacamos (`AWS_ACCESS_KEY_ID` y `AWS_SECRET_ACCESS_KEY`).
+- Least-privilege policy for the GitHub Actions deployment user (`gh-actions-portfolio`).
+This is where we extract (`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`).

-## Automatización con GitHub Actions
+## Automation with GitHub Actions

-Cada push a la rama `main` dispara automáticamente el workflow de despliegue que:
+Every push to the `main` branch automatically triggers the deployment workflow, which:

-1. Sincroniza los archivos del proyecto con el bucket S3 (`portfolio-adrian-prod`).
+1. Syncs the project files with the S3 bucket (`portfolio-adrian-prod`).
-2. Invalida la caché de la distribución CloudFront para que los usuarios reciban la versión más reciente.
+2. Invalidates the CloudFront distribution cache so that users receive the most recent version.
-3. Usa secretos de GitHub (`AWS_ACCESS_KEY_ID` y `AWS_SECRET_ACCESS_KEY`) para autenticar con AWS de forma segura.
+3. Uses GitHub secrets (`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`) for secure authentication with AWS.

-La política IAM asociada al usuario de despliegue permite únicamente:
+The IAM policy associated with the deployment user allows only:

-- Operaciones `s3:PutObject` y `s3:DeleteObject` sobre el bucket específico.
+- `s3:PutObject` and `s3:DeleteObject` operations on the specific bucket.
-- Creación de invalidaciones en la distribución de CloudFront.
+- Creation of invalidations on the CloudFront distribution.

-## Costes
+## Costs

-Poniendo un ejemplo de **~400 requests al mes**, los precios serían prácticamente **0 €**.
+Taking an example of **~400 requests per month**, the prices would be practically **€0**.

-A continuación, los servicios y sus costes aproximados (fuente: precios oficiales de AWS Europa, agosto 2025, región EU-South-2):
+Below are the services and their approximate costs (source: official AWS Europe prices, August 2025, EU-South-2 region):

-- **Amazon S3 (almacenamiento estático):**
+- **Amazon S3 (static storage):**
-  - Para este caso donde el contenido no supera los 5GB almacenados es prácticamente gratuito
+  - In this case, where the content does not exceed 5GB stored, it is practically free.

-- **Amazon CloudFront (CDN global):**
+- **Amazon CloudFront (global CDN):**
-  - Se empezaría a cobrar al llegar a 1 GB de transferencia de datos (para un portfolio no sería el caso)
+  - Billing would start upon reaching 1 GB of data transfer (which would not be the case for a portfolio).
-  - 400 requests ≈ **0,00 €** (se cobran por cada millón de peticiones)
+  - 400 requests ≈ **€0.00** (charged per million requests).

-- **Amazon Route 53 (gestión de dominio y DNS):**
+- **Amazon Route 53 (domain and DNS management):**
-  - Registro de dominio `.com` ≈ **15 €/año**
+  - `.com` domain registration ≈ **€15/year**
-  - Zona hosteada  ≈ **0,40€/mensual**
+  - Hosted Zone ≈ **€0.40/month**

 - **AWS Certificate Manager (ACM):**
-  - Certificados TLS emitidos por ACM → **Gratis**
+  - TLS Certificates issued by ACM → **Free**

-📌 **Coste anual estimado total:** ~**20-22 €/año**
+📌 **Total estimated annual cost:** ~**€20-22/year**

-## Problemas y soluciones
+## Problems and Solutions
-### Problema 1: Certificado ACM
+### Problem 1: ACM Certificate
-El principal problema que me he encontrado ha sido a la hora de hacer el Certificado de ACM, ya que CloudFront solo acepta certificados de ACM que estén en la región us-east-1.
+The main problem I encountered was when creating the ACM Certificate, as CloudFront only accepts ACM certificates that are in the `us-east-1` region.
-### Problema 2: Alias en Route 53
+### Problem 2: Alias in Route 53
-Otro problema que he solucionado rápidamente ha sido no crear los Alias en Route 53 tanto para el dominio raíz (portfolio-adrianriera.com) y el subdominio www.
-Ambos alias tienen que estar apuntando a la distribución de CloudFront creada.
+Another problem that I quickly resolved was to create the Aliases in Route 53 for both the root domain (`portfolio-adrianriera.com`) and the `www` subdomain.
+Both aliases must be pointing to the created CloudFront distribution.

-## Despliegue
+## Deployment

-El link para acceder al portfolio: [https://portfolio-adrianriera.com](https://portfolio-adrianriera.com)
+The link to access the portfolio: [https://portfolio-adrianriera.com](https://portfolio-adrianriera.com)
 ![Diagrama](images/PortfolioAWS_1.png)